barrowreanna-cyber/SANSholiday-hack-challenge-2025/objective-02-defang.md

 IP addresses found within the email headers were extracted using this regex pattern:
 \b(?:\d{1,3}\.){3}\d{1,3}\b

+Additional tweaks were required to remove internal, non-malicious indicators such as the dosisneighborhood.corp domain and IP addresses in the private range, as these belonged to the organization’s own infrastructure and did not represent attacker activity.

 ##  Defanging process

 To prevent accidental execution: